Flying a Drone in Helsinki - Learn the Basics

 Drones in Helsinki

-Helsinki and the whole Finland offer a favorable environment for drone hobbyists.
+Helsinki and the whole of Finland offer a favourable environment for drone hobbyists.
 Flying a drone in Helsinki is recommended since the regulations are relatively well-developed and relaxed, and the public generally has a positive view of drones.
 However, it’s essential to be mindful of others’ privacy and avoid disturbing people while flying, as some may find drones intrusive.
-There are some administrative procedures involved, so it’s advisable to start planning ahead before arriving in Helsinki
+Some administrative procedures are involved, so it’s advisable to start planning before arriving in Helsinki.

 Before Your First Flight in Helsinki